 Nebraska DOT Physical Exam For CDL

 Federal guidelines mandate that all commercial drivers pass the DOT physical exam.
 The goal of this test is to determine whether a potential driver is physically capable of driving safely now and in the near future.

-Passing the DOT physical will require:.
+Passing the DOT physical will require:

-* Vision in both eyes as well as each eye individually needs to be 20/40, with visual improvement devices, such as glasses or contacts allowed.
+- Vision in both eyes, as well as each eye individually, need to be 20/40, with visual improvement devices, such as glasses or contacts allowed.

-* Must be able to distinguish colors found on traffic signals.
+- Must be able to distinguish colors found on traffic signals.

-* Hearing should be good enough to notice a forced whisper at a minimum distance of 5 feet.
+- Hearing should be good enough to notice a forced whisper at a minimum distance of 5 feet.

-* Your blood pressure must be lower than 160/100.
+- Your blood pressure must be lower than 160/100.
 Prescription medication may be employed to control blood pressure.

-* An applicant can have diabetes which is controlled through diet or medication.
-Diabetes which is controlled though insulin injections is not premitted
+- An applicant can have diabetes which is controlled through diet or medication.
+Diabetes controlled through insulin injections is not permitted.

-* The maximum level of blood sugar an applicant is allowed to have is 200.
+- The maximum level of blood sugar an applicant is allowed to have is 200.

-* Use of schedule 1 drugs is disallowed
+- Use of schedule 1 drugs is disallowed.

-* In case you are currently diagnosed with a cardiovascular disease such as collapse, congestive cardiac failure or cardiac insufficiency, then you will be required to provide the Medical Examiner with a stress test along with a note from your physician which states that you are capable of driving a commercial motor vehicle with no restrictions.
+- In case you are currently diagnosed with a cardiovascular disease such as collapse, congestive cardiac failure or cardiac insufficiency, then you will be required to provide the Medical Examiner with a stress test along with a note from your physician which states that you are capable of driving a commercial motor vehicle with no restrictions.